swarupasawant/Insurance-Premium-prediction-ML-project/README.md

 5.Start the service

 ## ⭐License
-This project is licensed under the [NAME OF LICENSE] - see the LICENSE.md file for details
+This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details